 Case Cancellation

 C6.1.3.
 Delayed Case Implementation.
 Delayed case implementation occurs when a case does not implement prior to the Offer Expiration Date (OED).
 One reason a case may not implement prior to OED is due to an FMS purchaser accepting the LOA or Amendment but not submitting the initial deposit by the OED.
 The FMS purchaser should submit the initial deposit promptly.
 Failure to do so will delay implementation of the LOA or Amendment.
 Delayed implementation could increase the cost of the LOA or Amendment, and risk adjustments to delivery and the period of performance.
-The IA, in coordination with Defense Finance and Accounting Service - Indianapolis (DFAS-IN) and DSCA (OBO), reserves the right to cancel the LOA or Amendment if case implementation is delayed.
+The IA, in coordination with Defense Finance and Accounting Services - Indianapolis (DFAS-IN) and DSCA (OBO), reserves the right to cancel the LOA or Amendment if case implementation is delayed.

 C6.1.3.1.
 The FMS purchaser signs and accepts the LOA or Amendment, and the IA posts the acceptance milestone in DSAMS.
 If the initial deposit is not received by DFAS-IN, they will notify the DSCA CFD.
 Upon approval from the DSCA CFD, DFAS-IN notifies the Security Cooperation Organization (SCO), the FMS purchaser's paying office, and the IA that the initial deposit has not been received.
 The IA inquires as to when the purchaser expects to remit the initial deposit until the deposit is received.
 Upon receipt of the initial deposit, DFAS will post the financial implementation milestone in DSAMS.
 Once the case has financial implementation, the IA processes the OA in DSAMS and the MILDEP systems